Jesus of Nazareth

 It is good not to eat meat or to drink wine or to do anything by which your brother stumbles.

 Betrothal (Kiddushin): At the house of the bride’s parents, the bridegroom gives his pledge to the bride.
 The couple is considered married, though they are not yet living together.

 Wedding Feast (Nissuin): The bridegroom comes with his friends to the bride’s house to get her and take her to his father’s house.
 There the wedding feast is held and the marriage consummated.

-And the LORD of armies will hold for all the peoples on this mountain [Mt.
+And the Lord of armies will hold for all the peoples on this mountain [Mt.
 Zion; see Isa.
 24:23] a banquet of rich food, a banquet of well-aged wine; of rich food full of marrow, of refined well-aged wine.
-And he will swallow up, on this mountain, the surface of the covering that covers all the peoples, and the veil that is woven over all the nations.
-He will swallow up death forever, and the Lord GOD will wipe the tear from every face, and will remove the reproach of his people from all the earth; for the LORD has spoken.
+And he will swallow up, on this mountain...the veil that is woven over all the nations.
+He will swallow up death forever, and the Lord God will wipe the tear from every face, and will remove the reproach of his people from all the earth; for the Lord has spoken.
 And it will be said in that day,